Sunil-Pradhan/javascript-cheatsheet/README.md

 Now `s4` and `s5` both the symbols are the same we have no clue as to what the ID for these two symbols are but we just know that they are equal.

 Now let's say we want the key that was associated with the symbol when the symbol was added to the global registry.

-So for that we have another method to make use of called `Symbol.keyFor`.
+So for that we have another method called `Symbol.keyFor`.

 ```javascript
 let s = Symbol('First Symbol');